StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 ### Metrics

-Metrics can be sent to StackState with the following methods:
+You can send metrics to StackState with the following methods:

 * `self.gauge` - Sample a gauge metric.
 * `self.count` - Sample a raw count metric.